 A reduction in scrap rates and warranty claims.
 Equipment failures or degradation can produce products that are out of specification or exhibit high failure rates.
 Improved reliability reduces the impact and occurrence of such events, lowering rework costs and improving client satisfaction.

-With that out of the way, it’s time to check how failure reporting, analysis, and corrective action system looks in action.
+With that out of the way, it’s time to check how failure reporting, analysis, and corrective action systems look in action.

 FRACAS: Best Practices for High-Quality Data Collection